 Review

-Named after the sharp spur attached to the hind leg of the fighting rooster, Espolòn is a tribute to Mexican culture and folklore.
+Named after the sharp spur attached to the hind leg of the fighting rooster, Espolòn is a tribute to the history of tequila and Mexican culture and folklore.

 8. 1800 Tequila Añejo